 Scott Donahue is a graduate of Williams College, where he studied Psychology and Fine Arts.
-He apprenticed in New York City with BumpZoid, a small, highly regarded architectural firm before moving west to attend graduate school at UC Berkeley.
-After receiving a Masters in Architecture in 1991, Scott joined the staff of Shakespear Burns Architects as a Designer, then Fernau & Hartman Architects as a Project Architect, receiving his professional license to practice in 1995.
-At the end of the 90s, Scott helped create exhibits and installations for three new science centers with Gyroscope Inc. The original exhibit spaces for the Chabot Space and Science Center in Oakland are amongst the projects Scott designed and managed.
+He apprenticed in New York City with BumpZoid, a small, highly regarded architectural firm, before moving west to attend graduate school at UC Berkeley.
+After receiving a Masters in Architecture in 1991, Scott joined the staff of Fernau & Hartman Architects as a Project Architect, receiving his professional license to practice in 1995.
+At the end of the 90s, Scott helped create exhibits and installations for three new science centers with Gyroscope Inc. The original exhibit spaces for the Chabot Space and Science Center in Oakland are among the projects Scott designed and managed.

 In 2001, Scott formed his own business: RS Donahue Architect.
 Coincident with the start of a family, he and Maryann Tucker designed and built outdoor spaces while Scott continued his residential architectural practice.
 The business has since included over a hundred renovations and a score of design build projects, making use of Scott's experience as a general contractor and deepening his appreciation of practical design.

-The Alameda Architectural Preservation Society bestowed an Architectural Preservation Award for the small addition to a historic cottage on Santa Clara Ave in Alameda (1999), and the City of Piedmont presented a Design Award for the major home renovation/ second story addition on Ramona Ave in Piedmont (2010).
+Awards include an Architectural Preservation Award for an outstanding restoration of a historic cottage on Santa Clara Ave in Alameda from The Alameda Architectural Preservation Society (1999) and a Design Award from the City of Piedmont for a major home renovation/ second story addition on Ramona Ave in Piedmont (2010).

 Shasta Rd. mini-deck Berkeley